micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 3.md

-Why should not the dispensation of the Spirit [this spiritual [^b]ministry whose task it is to cause men to obtain and be governed by the Holy Spirit] be attended with much greater _and_ more splendid glory?
+Why should not the dispensation of the Spirit [this spiritual ministry whose task it is to cause men to obtain and be governed by the Holy Spirit] be attended with much greater _and_ more splendid glory?